6 Great Reasons to Start Tomatoes From Seed

 6 Reasons We Love Growing Tomatoes From Seed

-1. More seed options
+1. More Tomato Varieties

 Although gardening stores do their best, there are only so many varieties that it’s practical to keep in stock.
 These stores have limited shelf space, so they pick the varieties that hold up well to the variable conditions of the store and will sell well.